Searching across the enterprise

 - In the search field, provide a literal search string.
 For example, 123-45-6789 to find an exact match.

-- (Optional) Expand Search Parameters to add filters for one or more file types that you want the search to target.
+- (Optional) Expand Search Parameters to add filters to limit the files that you want to target.

 - Click Search.

 Quick search results appear as Reveal discovers matches to the search criteria.
-For each match, you can view the computer names on which matches occur.
-Select one or more computer names that contain matches and click Live Connection to create a live connection to the computer and investigate the files where matches occur.
+Select an endpoint and click Connect.
+A live connection is opened to the endpoint.
+When the endpoint connection state displays as Active, click the endpoint name to investigate the files where matches occur.

-Click next to a file match to see other computers in your enterprise that have the same file or similar files.
+Click the checkbox next to a file name and click Find Similar Files to see other computers in your enterprise that have the same file or similar files.

 Both the quick search query and the searchable data are encrypted with a one way hash.
 Hashing occurs before the query is distributed to endpoints, and unencrypted queries and results are not persisted.
 The query is retained in the browser during the search workflow only.
 When results snippets are requested, the file is read on demand on the endpoint, and results are returned directly to Reveal.
 Reveal does not write any unencrypted file content to disk, and no unencrypted query or result is ever sent as Tanium content.